Southern Connecticut State University: History

 The Skinner School was soon outgrown by the rapidly growing Normal School.
 In 1896, it was moved to a new building on Howe and Oak St. This was a better location because of its larger size and its proximity to several elementary schools where students could train.
 At this point, the Normal School could only award certificates in teaching to graduates.

-By 1937 the school was able to grant bachelor's degrees, and thus renamed New Haven State Teacher's College.
+By 1937 the school was able to grant bachelor's degrees, and thus renamed "New Haven State Teacher's College".
 Graduate degrees were offered starting in 1954, a year after the school moved to its current campus on Crescent St.

-New Haven State Teacher's College became Southern Connecticut State College in 1959.
-In March 1983 the school was renamed Southern Connecticut State University and made part of the Connecticut State University System.
+New Haven State Teacher's College became "Southern Connecticut State College" in 1959.
+In March 1983 the school was renamed "Southern Connecticut State University" and made part of the Connecticut State University System.

 Campus

 Southern has one campus located at 501 Crescent Street, in New Haven, bordering parts of Hamden, Connecticut.
 Fitch Street separates the academic and residential sections of the campus.
-The School of Business was moved to the renovated former student center in mid-2012.
-The building houses meeting rooms, offices for faculty, and trading rooms.
 As part of an effort to expand on the university's science programs, the laboratory science building was opened in 2015.
 The four-story building specializes with cancer research, physics and optics, along with other fields of sciences.
+The School of Business was moved from the renovated former student center to the new building on Wintergreen and Farnham Ave in Summer 2023.
+The building is the first building constructed by the State of Connecticut to utilize Net Zero Energy, and houses numerous conference rooms, a community room with seating for 100 people, offices for faculty, trading rooms, a 100-seat auditorium with tiered seating, and numerous study rooms for students.